Greentwip/Windy/README.md

 * x64 is a must.
 Or have the solution for x86 and memory mapped files.

 ### TODO:
-* Automatic texture resizing for textures so that they could be divided by the tile size if they lack the proper dimensions.
 * Support conversion from indexed and RGB color spaces.

 ### 3rd parties